anniezh12/hiring-engineers/answers.md

 >Question.
 Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000?

-Adding a custom check was quiet simple I just had to create two files in the following two folders.
-One important thing is to give the same name to both files.
+Adding a custom check was quite simple, I just had to create two files in the following two folders.
+> One important consideration is to give the same name to both files.

     *   a. /etc/datadog-agent/conf.d
     *   b. /etc/datadog-agent/checks.d

 a.
-In conf.d I created a file name custom-check.yaml and simply added the following code
+In conf.d I created a file named custom-check.yaml and simply added the following code

 ```